-- SC 599g Contemporary Developments.
+SC 599g Contemporary Developments.
 3 credits.
 Variable/special topics course.
-Examples: Documentary Film and Social Change, Intercultural Communication. - SC 685i Graduate Research.
+Example: Documentary Film and Social Change.
+SC 623 Intercultural Communication Theory.
+3 credits.
+Provides an overview of research in intercultural communication, including quantitative and qualitative research, theories and concepts, and critical approaches.
+Emphasis is given to both early development of the field as well as the latest trends.
+SC 685i Graduate Research.
 1-6 credits.
-Design and completion of original research under the direction of a graduate advisor. - SC 697i Independent Study.
+Design and completion of original research under the direction of a graduate advisor.
+SC 697i Independent Study.
 1-3 credits.
-Individualized directed study on selected topics. - COM 599g Contemporary Developments.
+Individualized directed study on selected topics.
+COM 599g Contemporary Developments.
 3 credits.
 Variable/special topics course.
-Examples: Quantitative Methods, Mass Communication and Human Behavior, Life in the Public Eye: An Introduction to Public Culture, Performance Studies: Field Research and Interpretation. - COM 600 Communication Theory and Application.
+Examples: Quantitative Methods, Mass Communication and Human Behavior, An Introduction to Public Culture, Performance Studies.
+COM 600 Communication Theory and Application.
 3 credits.
-Reviews the nature, history and types of communication theory with emphasis upon the use of theory in analysis and problem-solving. - COM 601 Research Methods in Communication.
+Reviews the nature, history and types of communication theory with emphasis upon the use of theory in analysis and problem-solving.
+COM 601 Research Methods in Communication.
 3 credits.
-Focuses on role and development of research in communication studies, including history and status of contemporary scholarship. - COM 685i Graduate Research.
+Focuses on role and development of research in communication studies, including history and status of contemporary scholarship.
+COM 685i Graduate Research.
 1-6 credits.
-Design and completion of original research under the direction of a graduate advisor. - COM 690i Communication Project.
-3 credits (two projects must be completed for a total of 6 credits for the projects option).
-Application of research design and critical inquiry in order to solve a communication problem. - COM 697i Independent Study.
+Design and completion of original research under the direction of a graduate advisor.
+COM 690i Communication Project.
+1-6 credits (a minimum of 3 credits must be completed for the project option).
+Application of research design and critical inquiry in order to solve a communication problem.
+COM 697i Independent Study.
 1-3 credits.
-Individualized directed study on selected topics. - COM 698 Seminar in Communication Theory.
+Individualized directed study on selected topics.
+COM 698 Seminar in Communication Theory.
 3 credits.
 May be repeated with permission of instructor and graduate advisor.
 Reading and discussion on selected advanced topics in communication theory.
 Topics vary each semester.
-Examples: Environmental Rhetoric, Rhetorical Criticism, Representations and Appropriations of Native American Cultures. - COM 699i Thesis.
+Examples: Environmental Rhetoric, Rhetorical Criticism, Representations and Appropriations of Native American Cultures, Travel and Tourism.
+COM 699i Thesis.
 1-6 credits (a minimum of 6 credits must be completed for the thesis option).